 Will my ticket affect my driving record?

+Yes, if the charge is a moving violation.
 The Department of Public Safety adds two points per moving violation conviction.

 Is the Municipal Court closed during lunch?